NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/botsOverciew.md

 # Exploring Bots in Model HQ
 After completing the initial setup, users will be directed to the **Main Menu**.
-This document describes the Bots feature, which allows users to create custom Chat and RAG bots for either AI PC/edge device use cases (Fast Start Chatbot and Model HQ Biz Bot) or via API deployment (Model HQ API Server Biz Bot).
+This document describes the Bots feature, which allows users to create custom Chat and RAG bots for either AI PC/edge device use cases (for either standalone or bots to be incorporated into an agent workflow) or via API deployment (Model HQ API Server Biz Bot).

 ## 1. Launching the bots interface
 The Bots interface can be accessed by clicking the **Bots** button from the main menu.